manuelconceicao/CodeNotes/topics/softwareintro/softwareintro.md

 *Common types*: boolean, date, number, string, text, time.
 *Other types*: address, color, geometry, phone number, ID.

-Attribute should be represented as a conceptual class *IF*:
+Attribute should be represented as a conceptual class if:
 - Attribute is made of various concepts: (e.g. Address: Street, number, country);
 - Has associated operation (e.g. Parsing);
 - Has other attributes;